gregecmaregec/gregecmaregec.github.io/_pages/about.md

 ---

-layout: page
+layout: about
+title: about
 permalink: /about/
-title: Impressum
 nav: true
-nav_order: 4
+nav_order: 0
 profile:
   align: right
   image: prof_pic.jpg

 ---

 Student at Uni Mannheim.
 Focusing on IT and Finance.
 <br>